kongyew/greenplum-spark-jdbc/README.md

     root@master:/usr/spark-2.1.0#
 ```

-##  How to connect to Greenplum with JDBC driver
+##  How to connect to Greenplum and Spark via JDBC driver
 In this example, we will describe how to configure JDBC driver when you run Spark-shell.

 1. Connect to the Spark master docker image
 ```
-$docker exec -it greenplumsparkjdbc_master_1 /bin/bash
+$ docker exec -it greenplumsparkjdbc_master_1 /bin/bash
 ```
 2. Execute the command below to download jar into `~/.ivy2/jars` directory and type `:quit` to exit the Spark shell
 ```